sengayire/portfolio_project_imperial/data_sheet.md

 - **Confidentiality:**
 The dataset does not contain data that can be considered confidential.
 User-specific information is anonymized to ensure privacy.

 ## Collection Process

 - **Data Acquisition:**
-User interactions were collected through various channels, including streaming history, playlist creation, and explicit user feedback.
+  The dataset comprises songs exclusively sourced from the Spotify database, encompassing a spectrum of tracks released between the 1921 and 2020.
+This collection offers a diverse representation of music available on the Spotify platform, reflecting real-world genres and providing a comprehensive snapshot of musical trends spanning the specified timeframe.

 - **Sampling Strategy:**
-The dataset represents a stratified sample of Spotify users, ensuring a diverse representation of user behaviors and preferences.
+The dataset is derived from a carefully executed stratified sampling approach, guaranteeing a well-rounded representation of diverse genres across the spectrum of Spotify songs.
+This method ensures that the included tracks provide a comprehensive and balanced reflection of the various musical styles available on the platform.

 - **Time Frame:**
-The data collection spans several years, capturing evolving user preferences and interactions over time.
+The data collection spans multiple years, allowing for the observation of the dynamic evolution of musical tempo over time.

 ## Preprocessing/Cleaning/Labeling